 For full on-site delivery, taught modules will continue to be supported by physical presence and dissertation supervision meetings will be undertaken face-to-face, where appropriate.
-You will always have open access to our electronic online learning and teaching resources and our Learning Resource Centres.
+You will always have open access to our electronic online learning and teaching resources and our Learning Resource Centre.

 Industry Placement and Field Trips